It’s important to understand your workplace rights and responsibilities in regards to pay and conditions, health and safety and workplace bullying.

 Make sure you:

-- understand the conditions of your employment, including your rate of pay, working hours and your entitlements for breaks, leave and public holidays
+- understand the conditions of your employment.
+This includes your rate of pay, working hours and your entitlements for breaks, leave and public holidays

-- know your rights in regards to discrimination and bullying and know what to do if you experience or witness this in your workplace
+- know your rights in regards to discrimination and bullying.
+Know what to do if you experience or witness this in your workplace

-- know the health and safety requirements of your workplace and how to maintain a safe environment for yourself and others
+- know the health and safety requirements of your workplace.
+Know how to maintain a safe environment for yourself and others

-- have access to all of the appropriate safety gear and equipment and know what to do in the event of an accident
+- have access to all of the appropriate safety gear and equipment.
+Know what to do in the event of an accident

-- know where to get help or information on workplace health and safety issues relevant to your state or territory.
+- know where to get help on workplace health and safety issues relevant to your state or territory.

-Knowing your workplace rights and responsibilities means understanding the conditions of your employment and knowing where to get more information when you need it.
+To know your workplace rights and responsibilities, understand the conditions of your employment and where to get information when you need it.